Language

 After a customer confirms their identity, their facial biometric data gets included in a digital profile stored in the system.
 Then, when they need to verify their identity again, the system checks any new selfie they provide against this profile.
 If the new photo matches well enough, the system knows it's the same person, and grants them access.

-But why opt for facial recognition over other authentication methods?
+But why opt for facial recognition technology over other authentication methods?

 Given the prevalent risks associated with phishing, poor password hygiene, and social engineering practices, more companies are turning to a passwordless approach.
 Biometrics, particularly facial recognition, emerges as a promising solution for ubiquitous internet sign-ins.